xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 consider  this to be an advantage.
 Their  argument  is  that  an identifier gets replaced by a value, and what do you care whether it's done by  substitution  or  by  a function?
-But we sometimes _DO_ care, because the function may be quite time-consuming.
+But we sometimes _do_ care, because the function may be quite time-consuming.
 If, by  writing  a  simple identifier into a given expression, we can incur a heavy run-time penalty, it seems to  me  we  ought  to be made aware of it.